 Incumbent Republican Virginia Foxx is the frontrunner in this strongly Republican seat.
 Foxx’s 2018 challengers included Republicans Dillon Gentry and Cortland Meader and Democrats DD Adams and Jenny Marshall.

 Incumbent Republican Mark Walker is the frontrunner in this strongly GOP seat.
+Democrat Angela Darrow Flynn has announced she will run for the seat.
 Walker’s 2018 challengers included Democrats Ryan Watts and Gerald Wong.

 Incumbent Republican David Rouzer is the frontrunner in this strongly GOP seat.
 Rouzer’s 2018 challengers included Democrats Kyle Horton and Grayson Parker.